EdTosoy/LuminaOS/CONCEPT_CHEAT_SHEET.md

 ### 3. What is "Contextual Flow"?

-It’s **Automatic Workspace Setup**.
+It’s **Automatic Mission Orchestration**.

-- When you open a project folder, the OS "senses" it.
+- When you enter a project folder, the OS "senses" it.
-- It automatically silences Slack, opens your browser to the project URL, and tiles your editor.
+- **Containerized Missions**: It optionally attaches a pre-configured Docker/Podman container for that specific project, ensuring your development tools (Rust, Go, Node) are always 100% reproducible.
-- **No manual modes**: It just happens when you start working.
+- **Zero Drift**: It tiles your windows and silences notifications based on your *mission*, not just your folder.

 ---